What is the two year home residency requirement, 212(e)?

 The home residency requirement is also sometimes known as 212(e).

 The Exchange Visitor Program (J-1) exists to promote the exchange of international scholars and students in the US.
 This program is designed to have these visitors return to their home country with a better understanding of the US. and share skills to benefit their home country.

 Who is subject to the home residency requirement?

 If you have been in J-1 status, you may be subject for any of these reasons:

-- Medical training: You came as a J-1 to receive graduate medical training sponsored by the Educational Commission for Foreign Medical Graduates.
+- Medical training: The exchange visitor received graduate medical training sponsored by the Educational Commission for Foreign Medical Graduates.

 If the J-1 is subject to the home residency requirement, any J-2 dependents will also be subject.

 Note: The DS-2019 that the J-1 used to apply for a J-1 visa, or enter the US, will be marked indicating if the J-1 is subject to 212(e) or not.
 This is sometimes incorrect, so if you have questions, make an appointment with an advisor at the Reves Center.
 Please bring all of your past and current DS-2019s and IAP-66s (the precursor to the DS-2019).